mmiftahululum/metabase_sisi/docs/administration-guide/localization.md

 ### Instance language

-The default language for all users across the Metabase UI, system emails, pulses, and alerts.
+The default language for all users across the UI, system emails, pulses, and alerts.
 Users can pick a different language from their own account settings page.

 ### First day of the week